hjones20/fundamental-analysis/README.md

 # Fundamental Analysis
-Fundamental Analysis is a program that allows value investors to screen stocks for fundamental indicators and estimate the intrinsic value of chosen stocks using a Discounted Cash Flow method of valuation.
+Fundamental Analysis is a program that allows me to screen stocks using fundamental indicators and estimate the intrinsic value of qualified stocks using a Discounted Cash Flow method of valuation.

 **The logic accomplishes 5 primary tasks:**